appirio-tech/tc-site/README.md

 **Submitting a patch to a challenge**

 1. Pull down the latest code: `git fetch origin`
-1. Merge in the latest changes from dev branch: `git merge dev`
+1. Merge in the latest changes from the master branch: `git merge master`
-1. Create a patch against the dev branch:  `git diff dev > patchn_ame.patch`
+1. Create a patch against the master branch:  `git diff master > patchn_ame.patch`
 1. Submit the patch to the challenge

 **Creating a pull request for for final approval**

-1. Create a fork of the project on GitHub if you haven't already. https://github.com/topcoderinc/tc-site
+1. Create a fork of the project on Gitlab if you haven't already. https://gitlab.com/topcoderinc/tc-site
-1. Add the new remote to your local git repo.  `git remote add <remote_name> <remote_url>` for example `git remote add mine git@github.com:indytechcook/tc-site.git`.
+1. Add the new remote to your local git repo.  `git remote add <remote_name> <remote_url>` for example `git remote add mine git@gitlab.com:indytechcook/tc-site.git`.
 1. Make sure all of the code is committed to the branch you were working on above.
 1. Verify code is ready to be pushed by running `git status`
 1. Push code to remote repository. `git push <remote_name> <branch_name>`